flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

 Welcome to the Command Line Interface (CLI)!
 Before we begin programming we need to understand something about the context and environment that we are working in.

 First, we start with a little nomenclature.
 Perhaps you have seen a black, white or blue window with nothing but text in it on your computer.
 This is called the command line or the command line interface.
-It has other names such as "terminal" or "command prompts" but I will refer to it as the "command line" in this lesson.
+It has other names that I may use such as "terminal", "command prompt", or "shell" but I will refer to it as the "command line" or CLI in this lesson.

 An example of one is shown below: